Hi-kue/galcan-ideahub/SITES.md

 - [Appwrite](https://appwrite.io/): Open-source, secure, scalable applications with authentication, databases, storage, and more.
 Often the best alternative to Firebase and Supabase, if you really don't want to use either of them.

+### Backend Frameworks and Libraries
+- [Fastify](https://www.fastify.io/): Fast and low overhead web framework for NodeJs, often used for building fast and efficient web applications.

+- [NestJS](https://nestjs.com/): Progressive Node.js framework for building efficient, reliable, and scalable server-side applications, often used for building enterprise-grade applications.

+- [NodeJS](https://nodejs.org/): JavaScript runtime built on Chrome's V8 JavaScript engine, often used for building server-side applications.

+- [Hono](https://hono.dev/): Open-source, fast, similar to ExpressJs, and an easy to use web framework with NodeJs, often used for building fast and efficient web applications, such as MVPs.

 ### IaaS Solutions

 ### SaaS Solutions